Genome Science

 Analyze the genetic complement of organisms

-• using PCR to explore the relationship between genotype and phenotype for a taste receptor that affects the ability to taste the bitter chemical phenylthiocarbamide (PTC);
+• Investigate the relationship between genotype and phenotype using a common taste receptor gene.

 Details: